-- 1. Describe their experience, and capacity to meet the scope of services outlined in this RFA (10 points); - Have among its organizational purposes, significant activities related to providing housing or services to persons with substance use and/or mental health disorders, HIV/AIDS, or low-income individuals (10 points); - 3.
-Describe the staff who will work on this initiative, including anyone that would be hired to run or provide oversight of these Recovery Residences (10 points); - 4.
-Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise (10 points); and - 5.
-Describe the organization's plan to be fully operational within sixty (60) days of the new grant agreement (5 points).
+- 1. Have among its organizational purposes significant activities related to providing complex comprehensive care management (5 points); - 2.
+Describe relevant experience, and duration of that experience, in delivering the services or partnering with others to deliver the services proposed under this RFA.
+Specify experience managing care for individuals with multiple physical and behavioral health conditions and with the behavioral health system in the District of Columbia (5 points); - 3.
+Describe relevant experience, and duration of that experience, in identifying and tracking behavioral health and physical health-related outcomes for complex clients (5 points); - 4.
+Describe the staff who will work on this initiative, including anyone that would be hired to run or provide oversight of the initiative (5 points); - 5.
+Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise (5 points); and, - 6.
+Describe the organization's plan to be fully operational within thirty (30) calendar days of the new grant agreement (5 points).

-Applicants should describe the unmet need for persons living in Peer Recovery Housing or these residences existing in the community.
+Applicants should describe the unmet need for comprehensive care management in the District.
 (10 points)

-Criterion 3: Strategic Approach (Corresponds to Project Description Section) - 30 points
+Criterion 3: Strategic Approach (Corresponds to Project Description Section) - 50 points